Admissions officers consider all kinds of numbers when deciding whether they should send acceptance or rejection letters to applicants.

 Just because a college or university does not require applicants to submit their test scores doesn’t mean that it’s a terrible school and the programs it offers are worthless and not respected by employers.

 It’s true that the admissions officers at good colleges tend to check out a lot of things before deciding.
-However, these days, many of them can come up with a decision even without taking into account SAT or ACT scores.
+However, these days, many of them can come up with a decision even without taking into account SAT scores.

 What they do is take a look at other parts of an application that will allow them to gauge a student’s chances of succeeding in college.